amplication/docs/docs/faqs/faqs.md

 <details>
   <summary>Who owns the code I generate with Amplication?</summary>

 You own the code.
-Develop your app however you wish, and deploy it wherever want; on public cloud, private cloud, or on-premise.
+Develop your service and applications however you wish, and deploy it wherever you want; on public cloud, private cloud, or on-premise.

 </details>